Speedwriting31 August 2020 2020-10-20 15:11

 The speedwriting system is entirely practical, learning in small stages then practised, developing skill and confidence as the day progresses.
 Speed is developed through the structured implementation through use in the workplace.

-Based on the BakerWrite system, which has now been adopted by Pitman, the principles are easy to follow.
+Using the BakerWrite system, which has been adopted by Pitman, the principles are easy to follow.
 There are no strange symbols or squiggles to learn, just different ways of using the 26 letters of the alphabet to indicate common sounds.
 A personal action plan supports the different needs of delegates and the session is supported by eight weekly ‘refresh and develop’ exercises, provided by email.

 • How to use simple abbreviations for commonly-used words; similar to the system used by many to text.